BlacMeW/kgo/DEVELOPER_GUIDE.md

 - **Modular Architecture**: Clean separation of concerns with independent packages
 - **Asynchronous Operations**: Non-blocking UI with concurrent data loading
 - **Extensible Design**: Easy to add new resource types and interfaces
-- **Multiple Interfaces**: REST API, TUI, and Web UI for different use cases
+- **Multiple Interfaces**: REST API and TUI for different use cases
 - **Production Ready**: Proper error handling, logging, and monitoring

 ## Development Setup